 Once the materials are cut, they are then shaped to make the edges uniform and rigid.
 This step is important because when you blend two materials together, they might distort the final material if not in the right shape.
 Next to shaping, the materials or the products are welded together to fuse them as desired.
 Finally, the last touch is given to the product.
 If the frame requires, an additional bending is done to the welded product to complete the process of fabrication.

-Talking about 3D printing, it is one method that uses a digital image to print the product.
+Talking about 3D printing vs fabrication, it is one method that uses a digital image to print the product.
 Depending upon the product that has to be manufactured, a digital image of the product is made using CAD software.
 This along with the filaments is added to the printer.
 The printer would then later after layer adds the materials or fuse them together to build the product.